zowe/docs-site/docs/user-guide/configure-zos-system.md

-# Address z/OS requirements for Zowe
+# Addressing z/OS requirements for Zowe

 As a security administrator it is necessary to  configure the z/OS system for Zowe.
 Review the following article to learn about z/OS prerequisites, and z/OS configuration requirements for specific settings.